theobos/mi-programming/README.md

 Beware: MI is **NOT** assembler (as we all know, the OS is hardware independent), but for some programming challenges MI offers flexibility, speed, and a lot of fun if you're a bit-twiddler.

-Here are the guides:
+Start here:

-* MI Instructions
+* MI Instructions: index.htm
-* Programmer's Guide
+* Programmer's Guide: mi-book.pdf